 Are you Blessable?

-By way of example Abraham had to leave Egypt and return to his appointed place before blessing would come.(2) Jacob had to return to Bethel (3).
+By way of example, Abraham had to leave Egypt and return to his appointed place before blessing would come.(2) Jacob had to return to Bethel (3).
 Naomi had to leave Moab and return to her land.
-In Ruth 1:20-21 Naomi was self-focused using the word “me” 7 times.
-She would have had to confess, that she was not “blessable.”
+In Ruth 1:20-21 Naomi was self-focused and used the word “me” seven times.
+She would have had to confess that she was not “blessable.”
 Eventually she turned to the Lord and became blessed.

 In Psalm 85:13, the Lord promises He will make a path for our steps.
 We must be stepping with our eyes on Him.
 One way to step forward is to place a profile on missionnext.org and see the options the Lord has to walk and work blessed.

 (1) Be Committed, Doing God’s Will Whatever the Cost, Warren W. Wiersbe, Page 18, Victor Books

 The notion of being “blessable” is one I should have included in my recent book, “The God Who Blesses: 50 Reflections on Blessing and Blessedness.”
 (Kharis Publishing: 2022) Nevertheless, some of your readers may like to look at my exploration of a concept — God’s blessing — that we tend to take for granted or even trivialize when we say “Bless you” after a sneeze, or in sayings like “Bless my cotton socks!